EthanRosenthal/blog/_posts/2014-08-22-hello-world.md

 jekyll serve
 ```

 in your terminal.
-Jekyll will now build a static website, as specified and layed-out by Poole, in the folder _site/.
+Jekyll will now build a static website, as specified and laid out by Poole, in the folder _site/.
 The key difference between your free GitHub website and GitHub Project Pages is that you need to push your website to a separate "gh-pages" branch in order to build the Project Pages website associated with your repository.
 So, after building your static website on your local machine, you must switch to the gh-pages branch, add/commit your files, and then push to GitHub.
-The Jekyll-build *repo* website will now be located at *username*.github.io/*repo*
+The Jekyll-built *repo* website will now be located at *username*.github.io/*repo*

 #### Custom Project Pages domains